jorgeberrizbeitia/cloudinary-mern-stack/README.md

 5. Continue with a regular flow of creating a Document.

 - Use the other input fields and their values stored in states like title, description, etc.
-- On the handleSubmit use all info for creating/updating the document, including the imageUrl from the state.
+- On the handleSubmit of the form use all info for creating/updating the document, including the imageUrl from the state.
 - Use the service for creating/updating a Document with above values.

-Note: Once you are done with the steps and if you still have doubts, try checking the code in the repository for an example of the implementation.
+### Note: Once you are done with the steps and if you still have doubts, try checking the code in the repository for an example of the implementation.